Danger Level: 3/5

 Quick Answer

-Pharaoh ants are extremely small (1.5-2mm), light yellow to reddish-brown ants with darker abdomens.
+Pharaoh ants are tiny (1.5-2mm), light yellow to reddish-brown with a darker abdomen.

 Pharaoh Ants - showing key features for identification